The Killers Are Returning To Australia

 Image: The Killers, supplied

-Frontier Touring and Triple M are thrilled to welcome The Killers back to Australia for four massive headline shows this November.
+Frontier Touring and Mix are thrilled to welcome The Killers back to Australia for four massive headline shows this November.

 The Imploding The Mirage Tour will be The Killers' first time back on our shores since their 2018 Australian tour, which included ten sold-out arena shows.